-No matter what car you choose to buy, the most important cost to consider when buying your first car.
-All insurers will expect first-time drivers to pay more for their car insurance and car insurance for 17-year-old drivers doesn’t come cheap, but shopping around can help you find the best deal for you.
+No matter what car you choose to buy, the most important decision you make after your first car purchase will come in the form of the car insurance you choose to buy.
+Car insurance for 17-year-old drivers doesn’t come cheap, but shopping around can help you find the best deal for you.
 This shouldn’t put you off buying a car at 17 though – it’s not always fair, but unfortunately that’s just how it is!

 Knowing roughly how much you’ll be spending on your average annual premium is a must before you buy.
 To give you a bit of help, we’ve created the below table which shows the 10 cars which were on average the cheapest to insure for 17-year-old Admiral policyholders between January and June 2017.

 |Car||Average annual premium*|